Ed Orgeron issues personal challenge ahead of Spring Football

 "Here is a new team, new leadership, we have a lot of new coaches.
 We have to set the standard of performance here.
 That's on me.
 I'm the energy guy.
 I set the standard and I can't let it slip.
 I'm staying in the office longer, working longer, just improving my leadership," said the head coach.

-Orgeron is welcoming in a coaching staff that features some new faces like new defensive coordinator Bo Pilini who Orgeron says has brought a new mindset and point of view to his staff.
+Orgeron is welcoming in a coaching staff that features some new faces like new defensive coordinator Bo Pelini who Orgeron says has brought a new mindset and point of view to his staff.

 More News